henrytseng/angular-state-router/README.md

 	ochestra1.trombone.position.6

 ### Queries

-The following are examples of state notation queries that would match
+The following are examples of state notation queries that would match the state `ochestra1.trombone.position.6`

+	ochestra1
 	ochestra1.trombone
+	ochestra1.trombone.position
+	ochestra1.trombone.position.6

 ### Wildcards